plone/plone.contentrules/plone/contentrules/README.txt

 ------------------------------

 In the real world, the UI would most likely ask for all types of actions and conditions applicable in the given context.
-The IRuleManager interface and default adapter can provide this information.
+The functions plone.app.engine.utils can help with this.

-The default adapter adapts the IRuleContainer marker interface, which itself implies IAttributeAnnotatable.
+The default adapters reply on the IRuleContainer marker interface, which itself implies IAttributeAnnotatable.

-  >>> from plone.contentrules.engine.interfaces import IRuleContainer
+  >>> from plone.contentrules.engine.interfaces import IRuleAssignable
-  >>> class IMyContent(IRuleContainer):
+  >>> class IMyContent(IRuleAssignable):
   ...     pass
   >>> class MyContent(object):
   ...     implements(IMyContent)

   >>> context = MyContent()

-  >>> from plone.contentrules.engine.interfaces import IRuleManager
+  >>> from plone.contentrules.engine import utils
-  >>> localRuleManager = IRuleManager(context)

-  >>> availableActions = localRuleManager.allAvailableActions()
+  >>> availableActions = utils.allAvailableActions(context)
   >>> moveElement in availableActions
   True
   >>> loggerElement in availableActions